 I love teaching students to think about different points of view!
 This is such an essential skill - not only academically, but also behaviorally.
 When students are able to look at things from different points of view, they become more empathetic and kind.

 Books that offer multiple perspectives are a great way to expose 3rd grade, 4th grade, and 5th grade students to this skill!
-The books listed below (that are affiliate links) are some of my favorite books that help teach point of view.
+The books listed below (that are affiliate links) are some of my favorite books that help teach point of view and make great examples.
 You can also find more ideas for teaching point of view here!

 In this book, the owner of a crayon box gets a letter from each crayon, with each crayon writing from its own point of view.
 For example, the red crayon complains about being overworked and even having to work on holidays (like Valentine's Day).

-This is a great book to get kids thinking about how people in very similar situations can have very different points of view.
+This is a great book to get upper elementary kids thinking about how people in very similar situations can have very different points of view.

 In this book, 4 different characters tell about their trip to the park from their own point of view.
 The characters interact with each other while at the park and shared how they viewed what happened.